JuliaAI/MLJ.jl/docs/src/target_transformations.md

 Some supervised models work best if the target variable has been standardized, i.e., rescaled to have zero mean and unit variance.
-Such a target transformation is learned from values of the training target variable.
+Such a target transformation is learned from the values of the training target variable.
 In particular, one generally learns a different transformation when training on a proper subset of the training data.
 Good data hygiene prescribes that a new transformation should